33 BEST Places to Visit in BC (British Columbia)

 If you’re seeking a truly unique landscape featuring a different kind of beauty than the coastal and mountain areas of British Columbia, this is the place to head!
 Head to the Osoyoos Desert Center and take a stroll along the boardwalk where you’ll see native plants and interpretive displays.
 Be sure to keep an eye out for the rare animal species that make their home in this desert land.

-Glacier National Park is a place where you can see the spectacular Northern Lights in the winter, pristine wilderness areas where rare species thrive, mountains, valleys, meadows.
+Yes – there is a Glacier National Park in Canada, not to be confused with the one in Montana!
+Glacier National Park is a pristine wilderness areas where rare species thrive in the mountains, valleys, and meadows.
 It’s home to the only inland cedar rainforest on earth and even the remnants of a luxury alpine resort in the Illecillewaet Valley area.

 If the great outdoors is calling your name, that call may very well be coming from Valemount.
 This town is known for being one of the top outdoor adventure destinations in the province but its most famous attraction is Mount Robson nearby, which is the tallest peak in the Canadian Rockies.

 Fishing, mountain biking and white-river rafting are also popular activities and as you explore the area, you’ll enjoy views of snow-capped peaks, lakes, rivers and valleys.
-Valemount is also under 1.5 hours to Jasper National Park, one of the most famous national parks in Canada.
+Valemount is also under 1.5 hours to Jasper National Park, one of the most famous national parks in Canada, so it’s a great addition if you’re visiting Jasper.

 Friendly, quaint and charming.
-These are some words that suit Nelson, one of the best places to visit in BC, quite well.
-You could also say it’s urban with a rural feel.
+These are some words that suit Nelson quite well.
+You could also say it’s an urban town with a very rural feel.
 However you want to describe it, its history, culture, and Kootenay Lake activities lure many visitors from all over.
 There are over 300 heritage buildings in this small area and the arts are alive and well!

 While many people use Invermere as a base for their adventures at nearby Windermere Lake, it has so much more to offer in all seasons!
 The town is centrally located to Panorama, one of Western Canada’s top ski areas and the longest skating trail in the world is on the outskirts of town.